 Any decision made regarding where the budget is going needs to have a proper rationale behind it.
 If there are any changes, especially something as dire as homeowner fees, you should include a detailed explanation when you notify residents of the adjustment.

 In addition to using postal mail to meet legal requirements, you can also send out emails and post the information to your community association website.
 Your board may want to invite residents to a town hall, so there is a more personal atmosphere where residents can ask their questions face to face.
 This also decreases the number of phone calls or emails that board members will have to answer over time.

 The right way of communicating with your homeowners will ultimately depend on what information you are sharing.
 As previously mentioned, there are generally statutory requirements for sharing the annual homeowners association budget.
 Beyond this, make sure the way you choose to communicate makes sense.
 Also, take into consideration a balance of effectiveness and cost-efficiency.

 "A good community association management company will be able to handle the distribution of your communication for you," says Lentz.
 "We often communicate routine financial information through email and a community's website."
 Additionally, you could include information in your community newsletter, on private social media sites and by posting flyers around the community.

-Find out which steps you should take to develop an actionable budget, especially during these times.
+Make sure you aren’t forgetting anything when it’s time to create your annual budget.
 Fill out the form to download A Budgeting Checklist – Build an Actionable Budget.